Category Archives: Conscious Mindset

 BREAK IT DOWN

-So I propose that in the interests of us all sanely getting through the rest of this year, so that we present smiles instead of frowns to those around us, so we all begin to address a few of our real needs in life, needs that don’t start with the words “I have to…” or “I should…”, and so we all start to feel a little more in control, we follow my client’s example and set ourselves achievable goals that honour ourselves.
+So I propose that in the interests of us all sanely getting through the rest of this year; so we present smiles instead of frowns to those around us; so we all begin to address a few of our real needs in life, needs that don’t start with the words “I have to…” or “I should…”; and so we all start to feel a little more in control, we follow my client’s example and set ourselves achievable goals that honour ourselves.

-But to make it just that bit easier to achive rather than making a year long commitment I am going to break the exercise down into smaller chunks.
+To make it just that bit easier to achieve rather than making a yearlong commitment I am going to break the exercise down into even smaller chunks.

 I have just made a list of the 25 things I want to achieve (and can reasonably manage) in this quarter of the year (being 1/4 what my client did for the whole year), that’s from right now, the start of August to the end of October.

-It includes some socializing, some creative projects, some home decorating, lots of gardening (rarely a chore), some outings, some work projects and some self-development.
+My list includes some socialising, creative projects, home decorating, lots of gardening (rarely a chore), some outings, work projects and self-development.
 It also includes launching a new arm of my biz.
 I think it’s a pretty well-rounded collection of goals.

-My list is manageable and not only will I feel in life-control mode as I cross things off the list, I will enjoy doing most of these.
-(I included some things I really will not enjoy but will be very happy to finish off).
+My list is manageable and not only will I feel in life-control mode as I cross things off the list, I will also enjoy doing most of these.
+I also included some things I really will not enjoy but will be very happy to finish off.
 And probably most importantly, I will be aware of what I have achieved rather than worrying about what I have not managed to do.

 Copy of Heart Jump